 Dreams have always been a topic of fascination and intrigue for humans, with their mysterious and often unpredictable nature leaving many questions unanswered.
 Among the most common types of dreams are those involving other people, particularly when they involve someone we know.
 One question that often arises is whether these dreams could be an indication that the person in question is thinking of us in waking life.
 While it is natural to wonder about the meaning of our dreams, the idea that someone is thinking of us solely because we dreamt of them may not be entirely accurate.
-In this article, we will explore the relationship between dreaming about someone and whether or not it is a sign that they are thinking of us.
+In this article, we will explore when you dream about someone are they thinking of you?

 What does it mean when you dream about someone?